Is this Program Right for You?

 Self-service breakfast, lunch and dinner are available in College in the Wolfson Dining Hall every day and there is Hall dinner on Sundays.
 There are also a number of formal 'Guest Nights' when students can invite their friends and special menus are served.

-The St. Edmund Hall program is available for the Full Year only (in some limited cases, part-year study may be possible).
+The St. Edmund Hall program is available for the Full Year only.